|

 Instead of the usual

-production photos, this montage has been
+production photos, this montage was

 cleverly put